|

-Write your own screen saver:
+Write your own screensaver

-simple screen saver for windows.
-The screen saver will turn the screen black and balloons will
+This example teaches you how to write a simple screensaver for windows.
+The screensaver will turn the screen black and balloons will apear and fly to the top.

 This is a large example programm.
 You can download the source code here: